It’s here! The day we thought might never arrive is upon us, with No Time To Die finally available to watch in UK cinemas.

 “Where is he?
 After five years of retirement, who has he become?” the director asks in the clip.

 “He is sort of a wounded animal, struggling with his role as a 00.
-The world has changed, the rules of engagement aren’t what they used to be, the rules of espionage are darker in this era of asymmetric warfare.”.
+The world has changed, the rules of engagement aren’t what they used to be, the rules of espionage are darker in this era of asymmetric warfare.”

 He also appears to tease the threat posed by Malek’s Safrin: “There is someone new out there, more dangerous than anyone he has ever encountered, and whoever they are is smarter and stronger than Spectre.”

-We know the film opens with a car chase (we wouldn’t expect anything less) with Bond accompanied by lover Madeleine Swann, the French psychologist we met in Spectre, played by Lea Seydoux.
+The film opens with a car chase (we wouldn’t expect anything less) with Bond accompanied by lover Madeleine Swann, the French psychologist we met in Spectre, played by Lea Seydoux.
 We also know from the trailer that Bond discovers a shocking secret about Madeleine early in the film.

 Will this be Daniel Craig’s last appearance as 007?